 With its many lakes and rivers, as well as a coastal exposure, New Hampshire does have a significant flood risk throughout the state.
 The risk is not necessarily determined by the property's proximity to water, but instead by a flood zone as defined by the Federal Emergency Management Agency (FEMA).
 A flood zone is a particular area of land as identified by FEMA in terms of its risk for flooding.
-All areas are considered in a flood zone per FEMA, it is just a matter of whether the property is considered a low, moderate or high risk flood zone.
+All areas are considered in a flood zone per FEMA; it is just a matter of whether the property is regarded as a low, moderate or

 Is Flood Coverage Required?

 Flood coverage is becoming more frequently required by lenders, whether for a new purchase or a refinance.
 Some people are taken by surprise when a lender requires a flood policy on a property they have owned for years and never had this requirement before.
 This may happen due to a change in the flood zone of your property as FEMA has recently remapped many areas.

 Flood coverage may also be required if you request disaster assistance through the government from a previous flood.